open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 `CURLINFO_NUM_CONNECTS` for connections opened.
 Without those, a result at four in flight cannot be told apart from four connections, four streams on one connection, or four requests serialized behind each other.

+The run is also not worth starting until the batching behaviour above is settled.
+Records per request is an input to every row of the table, and at 21 records per request rather than 2,048 the transport is being asked a different question than the reported workload asks.

 The `100 ms` in the report is not qualified as one way or round trip, so the benchmark should define it as `netem` round trip and say so rather than inherit